Airis21/PyPass-Password-Manager/README.md

 - [ ] Add palette skins inc. dark mode

 ## 🚀 Installation
-- Navigate to releases and pick up the latest bundled version.
+- Navigate to releases and pick up the latest compiled version.
 ---

 [//]: # (## ⚙️ How It Works TBC)